 Age itself doesn’t factor much into our decisions.
 Some pets live to amazing ages and we don’t have a crystal ball to determine how many months or years a pet has left.
 Therefore we base our recommendations more on health status than age.
 Once a dog or cat has been diagnosed with a fatal disease and we have an idea how long it will live, we generally stop testing for heartworm and giving vaccinations as their life winds down.
 It’s no longer appropriate to be thinking about long-term preventative care but more about short-term comfort.
 We recommend continuing parasite prevention, however, so that your yard doesn’t become a parasite breeding ground and your pet doesn’t spread disease to your neighbors’ pets.

 I usually tell my clients about a case report in one of my journals many years ago.
-The story concerned a woman who had a 19 year old collie with a tumor on the spleen.
+The story concerned a woman who had a 19-year-old collie with a tumor on the spleen.
 Her friends and family all told her she was crazy but her dog was in good health otherwise so she went ahead and had surgery done.
 The dog lived to be 21!
-Yes, it was a major procedure with an uncertain prognosis, and a significant expense besides, but for a couple weeks of post-operative discomfort she gained two more years with her pet.
-For her veterinarians, the worry was whether she would feel she got her money’s worth if the pet didn’t live long afterwards, not the anesthesia.
+Yes, it was a major procedure with an uncertain prognosis and a significant expense, but for a couple of weeks of post-operative discomfort, she gained two more years with her pet.
+For her veterinarians, the worry was whether she would feel she got her money’s worth if the pet didn’t live long afterward, not the anesthesia.